 When initially creating a ruleset, this list will be empty.
 You can select data tables or files that are accessible by the chosen connector to add to this ruleset.
-When editing the ruleset, this grid will display the tables or file names already included in the ruleset being modified.
+When editing the file ruleset, this grid will display the file names already included in the ruleset being modified.
+In the case of a Database ruleset, this grid will display all the tables (Added, Removed, and Modified) in the ruleset.